 Kauai Beaches Choosing the best beaches in Kauai depends on what you want to do.
 They all provide silky sand and sun.
-For snorkeling Kauai consider the north shore beaches of Ke’e (Note: day permit needed.
+For snorkeling Kauai consider the north shore’s beautiful beaches of Ke’e (Note: day permit needed.
 Click here for information.) and Anini Beach (one of the best beaches for beginners like us).
-Surfing beginners will find the Hanalei Bay beach the prefect choice with surf shops and schools close by.
+Surfing beginners will find the Hanalei Bay beach the perfect choice with surf shops and schools close by.
 Discover more Kauai beaches here.

-Hanalei Bay Pier If you’ve seen the movie South Pacific, you know this place.
+Hanalei Bay Pier If you’ve seen the movie South Pacific, you know this popular place.
 Situated on Black Pot Beach (named for the hukilau cooking that took place at this location) at the mouth of the Hanalei River, youngsters of all ages (including us in our 60s) delight in jumping off the pier.
 Signs will tell you there’s no jumping allowed, fyi just saying.
 Check out one of the food trucks regularly stationed here in the parking lot; what a great place to grab a bite!